kestral246/adjustable_dirt/README.md

 **permafrost with stones**

 The only exception is permafrost with stones, which looks better when masking out whole stones.
-I provide three simple masks, straight across transition, left side 2 pixels lower, and right side 2 pixels lower.
+I provide a set of masks just for this with straight, lower left side, and lower right side transitions.
 Set the y-offset to try to line up with a gap in the stones textures that one of these patterns can match.